wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 </table>

 ### sendTouchEvent(aType, aIdentifiers, aXs, aYs, aRxs, aRys, aRotationAngles, aForces, count, aModifiers, aIgnoreRootScrollFrame) ###
-<pre> Synthesize a touch event.
+ Synthesize a touch event.
 The event types supported are:
    touchstart, touchend, touchmove, and touchcancel

 Events are sent in coordinates offset by aX and aY from the window.